Skip to main content

 How many Matches should I apply to?

-Submitting an application for more than one Match increases your chances of getting an assignment.
-You may apply for as many Matches feel you are truly qualified for and would seriously consider pursuing if you were to receive an offer.
+Submitting an application for more than one Match increases your chances of getting an assignment - we generally see that it takes 5-10 applications in order to get an offer.
+You may apply for as many Matches feel you are truly qualified for and would plan to accept if you were to receive an offer, unless of course new information came up that was different than what was in the Match.
 Just keep in mind that you’ll only be able to accept one contract at a time.

-One thing to note: some hospital systems will not allow you to submit to multiple jobs at the same facility at once.
-If this happens, your Nurse Advocate will let you know, and you will get control over which position you would like to submit to.
+Note: Some hospital systems will not allow you to submit to multiple jobs at the same facility at once.
+If this happens, your Advocate will let you know, and you will get control over which position you would like to submit to.

 How will I know if I have an offer?